R2U2/r2u2/README.md

 # Support

+To easily play and visualize the outputs of R2U2, try out our R2U2 Playground here: http://r2u2.temporallogic.org/playground

 If you have a question about running R2U2, please open a "Question" issue.

 If you believe you have found a case of unsound output from R2U2, please refer to